awwsmm/IntroToScalaTags/TUTORIAL.md

 ![](https://github.com/awwsmm/IntroToScalaTags/blob/master/resources/tutorial11.png)

-...and we finally have our paragraph!
+...we finally have our paragraph!

 ![](https://github.com/awwsmm/IntroToScalaTags/blob/master/resources/tutorial12.png)

-Great, now we can finally start making our webpage!
+Now that we understand how to get HTML content to render in the web browser using Scala.js and ScalaTags, we can finally start making our webpage!

 ## Section 2: Building a Web Page with ScalaTags